 The right of way concept boils down to common sense, respect, self-discipline, and the need to put the common good over personal interests.

 A generous amount of courtesy also goes with it.
 It’s another reason you should avoid drowsy driving.
-The right of way is not just for the drivers, but should be observed even by the pedestrians and bicycle riders.
+The right of way is not just for the drivers but should be observed even by pedestrians and bicycle riders.

-The right of way rule is especially favorable to the new, inexperienced drivers who are yet to learn the ropes.
-By mastering the right of way rule, they avoid getting confused when they come to the right of way situations.
+The right-of-way rule is especially favorable to the new, inexperienced drivers who are yet to learn the ropes.
+By mastering the right-of-way rule, they avoid getting confused when they come to right-of-way situations.

 What is the Right Of Way?

-The right of way is about how drivers should react in certain odd situations to avoid confusion on who has the priority.
+The right of way is about how drivers should react in certain odd situations to avoid confusion on who has priority.
 Some situations require you to yield the right of way to others.

 This can be an inconvenience, especially if you were rushing somewhere, but then rules are rules, and they are made for the common good.
 Don’t you feel good when it is you who has the right of way?

 You are safer on the road when all other road users observe the right-of-way rule.
 Do not for a moment insist that it is either your way or the highway.
 At the same time, it should be noted that the law gives no one the right of way.
 What it does is explain who ought to yield.